 15. I am rather flexible- I can stuff myself into a standard-sized cardboard box and can place both legs behind my head (not at the same time, though… :-P)

-16. Although I am on the straight side of the Kinsey scale, I am a strong supporter of LGBTQ rights.
+16. Although I am on the straight side of the Kinsey scale, I am a strong supporter of LGBTQ+ rights and marriage equality.

 17. I was on several soccer and baseball teams when I was a kid.
+I mostly played as a soccer defender and corner outfielder.
 I also was in the Boy Scouts and on the Academic Challenge team in high school.

 18. I have blue eyes.